nasa/fprime/RPI/README.md

 **Install the packages necessary to run the demo.**

 Please see [INSTALL.md](../docs/INSTALL.md) to ensure that the F´ application has been installed and tested with the basic Ref.
 For cross-compiling, clone the cross-compile tools from [here](https://github.com/raspberrypi/tools).
 This demo has configuration files that assume that the tools have been installed in `/opt/rpi`.
-If they are installed elsewhere, the user can set the environemnt variable `RPI_TOOLCHAIN_DIR` to the full tools directory.  e.g. in bash the user may run `export RPI_TOOLCHAIN_DIR=/opt/rpi/tools/arm-bcm2708/arm-rpi-4.9.3-linux-gnueabihf/`.
+If they are installed elsewhere, the user can set the environment variable `RPI_TOOLCHAIN_DIR` to the full tools directory.  e.g. in bash the user may run `export RPI_TOOLCHAIN_DIR=/opt/rpi/tools/arm-bcm2708/arm-rpi-4.9.3-linux-gnueabihf/`.

 ### Build the software